 On May 18, 2017, NYC Parks issued the draft EIS.
 A copy of the draft EIS can be obtained online at http://nyc.gov/parks/amnh-gilder.

-NYC Parks held a public hearing to receive comments on the draft EIS on June 15, 2017, at 6 pm at the American Museum of Natural History.
-Comments can also be submitted in writing until 5 pm on June 26, 2017, following the instructions on the NYC Parks website: http://nyc.gov/parks/amnh-gilder.
+NYC Parks held a public hearing to receive comments on the draft EIS on June 15, 2017, at 6 pm, at the American Museum of Natural History.
+A final EIS, including a response to public comments on the draft EIS, is expected to be issued in fall 2017.